 In 2014, District Attorney Kenneth Thompson appointed Marc as Chief of the newly-created Civil Rights Bureau in charge of oversight of all investigations and prosecutions for hate crimes and police misconduct matters.
 During his tenure, he tried and convicted Mashawn Sonds for the brutal hate-crime beating of a transgender woman in Bushwick.
 He also tried and convicted Police Officer Joel Edouard for stomping on the head of a restrained civilian in Bedford Stuyvesant, and Police Officer Peter Liang for the shooting death of unarmed civilian Akai Gurley in the Pink Houses Development, East New York.

 Marc left the Kings County District Attorney’s Office in June 2016 to open a solo civil rights and criminal defense practice, bringing his years of experience to serving defendants.
-He is ready to take his decades of experience and apply it to the task of achieving true criminal justice reform in Brooklyn.
+He is ready to take his decades of experience and apply it to the task of achieving true criminal justice reform in New York City.

-Marc lives in Bay Ridge with his father, his husband, Steve, and Jasper, his rescue pup.
-They have two children: Dylan, a film-maker in Brooklyn, and Julianna, a high school senior.
+Marc is in the process of becoming a Manhattan resident, and lives in Bay Ridge with his father, his husband, Steve, and Jasper, his rescue pup.
+They have two children: Dylan, a film-maker in Brooklyn, and Julianna, a college freshman.